WHAT IS ON STAGE?

 On Stage is a theater outreach program that brings actors and theater educators into classrooms and community settings around the Twin Cities.
 Actors and students read scenes from a play in current local production followed by a lively discussion of the themes tying in current events, personal values and narratives, and stimulating critical thinking.
 Subsequently attending the full play is encouraged.

 The event/discussion is one-hour in length (10 minutes to introduce the play, 20 minutes for the actors to read two scenes from the play, and 30 minutes for a discussion with the students).
 We assume that students have not seen the show and know nothing about it prior to our visit.

 On Stage continues to focus on partnering with more small/mid-sized theaters that don’t have the resources for their own outreach efforts, and the plays we choose to promote and discuss highlight a variety of social, cultural and political issues.

-Total number of students and community members that On Stage has visited and exposed to local theater: 4,411
+Total number of students and community members On Stage has visited and exposed to local theater: 4,571

-Total number of students and community members that have paid to see the show before or after our discussions: 1,284
+Total number of students and community members who have paid to see the show before or after our discussions: 1,317

-29% of the students and community members we have visited saw the play that we discussed.
+29% of the students and community members we visited saw the play that was discussed.